 It surprised me how many tenants like to show me maintenance while I am at the property.
 I am not really there for that.
 It’s even more surprising they tell me it’s been like that for 8 weeks.
 Really we prefer you just log maintenance as it happens and we prefer you do that through our portal.
 I am mainly there to check the condition of the house and I have a limited time to do this.

 What are the main things tenants miss?

 Mould inside and out.
 You can’t leave mould and you need to deal with it as it arises.

-Dusk: Not wiping dust, especially from window sills & fans
+Dust: Not wiping dust, especially from window sills & fans.

 Garden Care: Only mowing and not weeding or trimming the plants.

 Seems like a lot to consider.
 But it’s only 4 times a year and all we are really asking is that you are caring for the property to a standard that is require to be a good tenant.
 If you keep the home clean and tidy and all times, Keep on top of mould and dusk then every thing will be wonderful.
 I will see you on your next routine inspection.